Why a Knee Replacement?

 - If your medications change from the time of your office visit until your surgery, please notify the office.
 It is always wise to keep a complete list of your medications and allergies with you, especially when coming to the hospital.
 If you have not gone to Pre-Admission Testing (PAT) you will need to bring all medicine bottles to the hospital on the day of your surgery.

-- If you are taking aspirin or an arthritis medication such as Naprosyn, Aleve, Advil, Ibuprofen Lodine, Voltaren, Feldene, Motrin, Relafen, or Daypro, you should stop taking it 5 days prior to your surgery date.
+- If you are taking aspirin or an arthritis medication such as Naprosyn, Aleve, Advil, Ibuprofen, Lodine, Voltaren, Feldene, Motrin, Relafen, or Daypro, you should stop taking it 5 days prior to your surgery date.
 You may continue Tylenol.
 If you are on Coumadin, Xarelto, Lovenox, Eliquis, Pletal, Pradaxa or any prescribed medication which thins your blood you should check with your primary care physician or cardiologist to see how soon you can get off your blood thinner before surgery.
+You should also stop taking any herbal supplements including fish oil or vitamin E 1 week prior to surgery.

-- If you smoke/vape or use any type of nicotine product, we want you to stop at least two weeks before surgery.
+- Tobacco: If you smoke/vape or use any type of nicotine product, you will need to stop at least two weeks before surgery.
 Smoking increases the risk of respiratory problems and other complications that impede the healing process.
+Tobacco use is also associated with higher infection rates.
 The cessation of smoking will enhance the overall improvement of your health and give your body the maximum opportunity to recover without complications.

-- DO NOT EAT, DRINK, (NOT EVEN WATER OR ICE), SMOKE, CHEW GUM, OR EAT HARD CANDY after midnight the night before surgery.
+- DO NOT EAT, DRINK, (NOT EVEN WATER OR ICE), SMOKE/VAPE/TOBACCO, CHEW GUM, OR EAT HARD CANDY after midnight the night before surgery.
 If you take any stomach, thyroid, or blood pressure medication in the mornings, you should take these with a sip of water the morning of your surgery.
 Pre-Admission Testing (PAT) will also go over which medications you should take the morning of your surgery.
+You will need to contact them to schedule.

-- Work on the exercise program two times a day every day until surgery.
+- Work on the exercise program 2 times a day every day until surgery.
 Try to ride a recumbent-chair bicycle every other day for approximately 30 minutes.
 Arrange for family or friends to help you after being discharged from the hospital for the first week.
 A daily visitor or family member to assist with meals and a shower will make the transition easier.
 Please start preparing to return to a safe, familiar home environment.
 If you do not have any help, please let us know.
 Home Health Care or a rehab facility can be arranged at the hospital by a nurse case manager on the day of your surgery.
 Please check with your insurance to see if it covers these services.
+Insurance may only cover inpatient rehab in certain situations.

 - You will need to start showering with Hibiclens, Phisoderm, or Dial soap three days before your surgery.
 This will help guard against infection.

-- Our office will call you 1-3 days before your surgery to discuss your arrival time for surgery.
-Please call us if you have not heard from us within 24 hours prior to your surgery.
+- The hospital or surgery center will call you the day before your surgery to discuss your arrival time for surgery.
+Please call the hospital OR or surgery center if you have not heard from them the afternoon prior to your surgery.
 Surgery times cannot be determined sooner due to surgery schedule changes and emergencies.
 Please disregard any e-mail you receive stating a time to arrive at the hospital for your surgery.

 - Each hospital day is carefully planned, yet changes are not always predictable.
 Please be patient if your surgery or discharge is delayed.